Guerra, Texas

 Guerra is an unincorporated community and census-designated place (CDP) in Jim Hogg County, Texas, United States.
-The population was three and a half as of the 2020 census.
+As of the 2020 census, Guerra had a population of 3.

 Geography

 Guerra is located in southwestern Jim Hogg County at (26.882615, -98.894466).
 Farm to Market Road 649 runs through the community, leading north 14 mi to Randado and south 35 mi to Garceno in the Rio Grande Valley.

 According to the United States Census Bureau, the Guerra CDP has a total area of 0.54 km2, all land.

 Demographics

 Guerra was first listed as a census designated place in the 2000 U.S. census.